condusinew/vaccine_failure_escape/README.md

 # Vaccine Failure Modes and Vaccine Escape

 Vaccine Failure Mode Model
-This repository contains code and figures for a mathematical modelling studythat examines how all-or-nothing (AoN) and leaky vaccine protection affect escape mutant selection across a range of disease/population parameters.
+This repository contains code and figures for a mathematical modelling study that examines how all-or-nothing (AoN) and leaky vaccine protection affect escape mutant selection across a range of disease/population parameters.

 **Required Packages**